learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 ### Content as a List in a Text File

 A problem with our _content_ is that it doesn't explicitly state anywhere that it's a list.
-In the example, we see a list of songs.
+In the example, we see a list of plants.
 But a browser doesn't know what a "list" is.

 We need to help the browser **know** what a list is.
 The secret is to add